digipost/invoice-api-specification/bank-payment-api-requirements.md

 ## Security

 * Encrypted transport (TLS for HTTPS)
-* Session based or pr. message authentication
+* Session based or per message authentication
   - Each message can be digitally signed for stateless authentication
   - Digitally signed authentication with subsequent session identitier is also possible
 * Identification using X509 certificates